 PAYMENTS BY HULL 2017 TO GRANT RECIPIENTS

 It is intended that up to three payments will be made to successful projects, two during the course of the project (one of which would be dependent on any progress report) with a final 10% payable on completion of an Evaluation Form after completion of each project.
+The number of payments shall be dependent on (i) budget needs and (ii) the timing of each project.

 The Project Coordinator will arrange for payments to be made to Grant Recipients and will need authorisation to be able to make these payments